hankaiyu06-dudu/NEXUS-MathTutor-Agent/README.md

 Walter Rudin's Principles of Mathematical Analysis is a masterpiece.
 However, it often overwhelms students facing difficult mathematical problems for the first time.
 The linear and static nature of a traditional textbook is simply too challenge.
 A student struggling with continuity and compactness is still fed the same content sequentially.

-Human tutors solve this naturally by remembering the learner's status and adapting the curriculum.
-While Large Language Models promise to scale this experience, they face a practical form of **"context amnesia"**.
-Over long learning trajectories, an AI gradually loses access to historical struggles, prerequisite mastery, and curriculum structure.
+Real person tutors are able to keep the student's learning progress in mind and flexibly adjust the teaching content.
+Although Large Language Models (LLMs) hold the promise of achieving popularization of this personalized teaching experience, they face the practical problem of "context amnesia" in real world applications.
+During this process, AI will gradually forget the past difficulties of the student and their prerequisite foundational knowledge.
+Eventually, it will even lose its grasp of the overall curriculum structure.

-NEXUS explores a different paradigm.
-Inspired by problem-solving-oriented mathematics instruction, we transform static educational content into a navigable graph of mathematical ideas.
-In this medium, learning becomes a process of constructing conceptual connections, guided by an AI that explicitly tracks cognitive states.
+NEXUS explores a completely new paradigm.
+We drew inspiration from problem solving math instruction.
+Based on this, we transformed static educational content.
+They become a network of mathematical ideas that can navigate students to explore freely.
+In this new medium, learning turns into an active process.
+Students can use this to continuously build connections between concepts.
+Artificial intelligence provides guidance here.
+It can clearly track the cognitive states of the students.

 ---

 ## 2. Core Architecture: Externalized Knowledge & State

-Current AI tutors often rely on the LLM's internal parameters to store both pedagogical knowledge and conversational history.
-NEXUS strictly separates these concerns into a tripartite architecture:
+Conventional AI tutoring systems typically rely on the internal parameters of Large Language Models to store both instructional knowledge and dialogue history.
+NEXUS, however, enforces a strict separation of these domains through a tripartite architectural design:

 * **Tensor Engine (Student Memory):** Tracks dynamic mastery. *Determines WHAT the student needs.*
 * **Skill Notes Repository (Domain Knowledge):** Stores canonical solutions, prerequisite concepts, and Socratic hints. *Determines WHAT should be taught.*